The 9 Types

 Growth: 7s need to observe their impulse and lust for experiences, learn to make lasting commitments, and accept everything in life including pain, fear, boredom, limits as well as pleasure, joy, excitement, and options.

-Enneagram Type 7 Exemplar: (back to top)
+Enneagram Type 7 Exemplar:

 Type 8 is self-confident, decisive, dominating and combative.
 They seek to be strong and exercises power to keep control.
 They are direct, self-confident, powerful, and protective, but can also be domineering, arrogant, aggressive and explosive.